-While the advertised range is about 2 KM, there are very little chances that you’ll even make it to half that.
+While the advertised range is about 2 kilometers, there are very little chances that you’ll even make it to half that.
 I live in areas with a lot of interference and often fly in areas with a lot of trees, hills and other nature type obstacles.
-And this drone is NOT meant for long distance flights…
+And this drone is NOT meant for long distance flights.

 I have lost my signal on multiple occasions within about 100 feet and even while I could still see the drone.

 Now I have to admit, that a big issue was that I had to keep updating the firmware, once even for the Spark batteries which I think is an absurd thing since no other model I own requires this, but still, even when everything was fine, the range still wasn’t that good.

 Now if you plan on flying in open areas or live in such an area, you should be fine, but I would still recommend you get these for a few reasons:

 A) The Spark connects via WiFi and that is often a flaky connection.
 You can reduce this issue by using the remote to fly it, but with signal boosters, your range potential extends by about 2x at least.
 That makes it more reliable when it’s flying in areas where you are at risk of losing that connection (and possibly the drone).